What Are Vaccine Passports? Has COVID-19 Made Them Necessary?

 It seems there are no certain answers to these questions.

 “Knowing your customer,” or KYC has become more complicated than it was even a few years ago.
 A recent study shows that banks’ customer onboarding process has stretched out to 24 days on average.
+Similarly, the procedures necessary to issue a vaccine passport, positively identifying the applicant, are just as complex.

 Here are examples of documents accepted to identify individuals in various countries: